ibm-cloud-docs/schematics/getting-started.md

 ## Create your Terraform configuration file
 {: #create-config}

-Create a Terraform configuration file that specifies the {{site.data.keyword.cloud_notm}} resources that you want to provision with {{site.data.keyword.cloud_notm}} Schematics, and store the file in a public GitHub repository.
+Create a Terraform configuration file that specifies the {{site.data.keyword.cloud_notm}} resources that you want to provision with {{site.data.keyword.cloud_notm}} Schematics, and store the file in a GitHub repository.
 {: shortdesc}

 In this getting started tutorial, you create a Terraform configuration file to deploy a virtual server instance in a Virtual Private Cloud (VPC).
-You can use any other Terraform configuration file as part of this tutorial, but make sure that your file is stored in the `master` branch of a public GitHub repository.
+You can use any other Terraform configuration file as part of this tutorial, but make sure that your file is stored in the `master` branch of a GitHub repository.

 A virtual server instance in a VPC incurs costs.
 Be sure to review the available plans for [VPC virtual server instances](https://cloud.ibm.com/vpc/provision/vs){: external} before you proceed.
 {: important}